Jsewill/xch-keygen/README.md

 # xch-keygen

 A very simple cli tool for offline generation of BLS keys for use with the chia-blockchain.
 It derives all the chia things, including hardened addresses.
+Inspired by https://github.com/scrutinously/key-generator

 ## Usage